Aposhian/systemd-compose/README.md

 - Install `docker-compose.yml` files to `/etc/systemd-compose/`
 - Reboot system, or call `systemctl daemon-reload`
 - Have all your containerized services start, and be visible from `systemctl`

+# Choice of how to parse compose files
+While there are small projects that implement Serde for the compose spec like https://github.com/emk/compose_yml and https://github.com/stephanbuys/docker-compose-types, they do not support the latest compose spec, are not highly maintained, and are more focused on programmatic usability.

+Important: for this generator, we don't care about usability in generating compose files programmatically.
+We just want to be able to read, validate, and translate them.

+The compose spec is published as a JSON schema in addition to a document.
+We want to stay as close to this JSON schema as possible (https://github.com/compose-spec/compose-spec/blob/master/schema/compose-spec.json).

+Backwards compatibility with previous compose spec versions (notably Compose v2) is not a priority.

+# Why serde for systemd then?
+There is no official machine-readable schema for systemd that I could find, so I created one at https://github.com/Aposhian/systemd-schema.